-I will always remember him for the honesty and innocence he bore, like a true artist.
+I will always remember him for the honesty and innocence he bore, the ornaments of a true artist.

 How would Rajasthan be without kachori?
-Little unhealthy deep-fried balls that I absolutely love since I was a little girl.
-First time I had proper Rajasthani pyaaz or onion kachori was when I had traveled to Jaisalmer and Jodhpur with a group of friends from college.
+Little unhealthy deep-fried balls that I have loved since I was a little girl.
+The first time I had proper Rajasthani onion kachori was when I traveled to Jaisalmer and Jodhpur with a group of friends from college.

 In Pushkar, chat-wallahs serve kachoris with kadhi, a curry made with besan and sour curd.
 If you travel to Pushkar, please try these.

 Pushkar Lake and Pushkar Ghats

 Karthik (a Hindu month overlapping between October and November) is auspicious for Hindus as it is dedicated to the worship of both Lord Shiva and Lord Vishnu.
 Pushkar Mela is held in the Karthik month every year.
 During the fair, Hindus from distant places travel to pay their tributes in the Brahma temple in Pushkar and to bathe in the Pushkar lake.

 On the full moon of the Karthik month, the fair ends.

 Pushkar lake, located in the center of the city, has many ghats.
 Each ghat has its pujari or a priest who conducts aarti at sunset.